Ease Of Use

 Grammarly will underline incorrect grammar or words.
 From there, you hover over it to see what the proposed change is and decide to accept it or not.
 It can also update in real-time while you crank out that excellent writing project, last minute essay, or critical work email.
 Grammarly is great for people who find grammar is not in their comfort zone.
 It’s an easy solution that produces quality results.

 Grammarly has app versions that can be downloaded and used on mobile devices.
 Grammarly is available on both Android and iPhones.
-It installs a keyboard specifically for checking errors while on your phone.
-This is great if you frequently write emails on the go and need to ensure their grammatical and spelling accuracy.
+It installs a keyboard specifically for checking mistakes while on your phone.
+This is great if you frequently write emails on the go and need to review their grammatical and spelling accuracy.

 Grammarly is not for everyone and every type of use though.
 Depending on your area of work, writing needs, and preferred platforms, you might be able to skip out on Grammarly entirely.
 Certain features can be improved and should be considered before deciding to use Grammarly.